Journey of a Lifetime 2017 - 29 Days

 Day 22 - Lhasa to ChengduMeals: Breakfast, Dinner

-Day 23 - Chengdu to GuilinMeals: Breakfast, Lunch
+Day 23 - Chengdu to GuilinMeals: Breakfast, Lunch, Dinner

 What would a trip to China be without a visit to see those adorable pandas?
 Tour the Panda Research Institute and Breeding Center (there are 102 pandas currently) to watch these lovable and charismatic creatures live their lives.
 You will get a glimpse of the pandas during feeding hours and see them indulge in their favorite past time- sleeping.
-People have the opportunity to take pictures sitting with the pandas or even holding the baby pandas at additional cost.
-You will keep these pictures as life-long memories.
 Then you will be transferred to the airport and take a flight scheduled for Guilin.
 Be prepared for a city recognized for its stunning landscapes and captivating lifestyles of the people who call this enchanting place "home."
 Tourists will regret missing the chance to soak in Guilin's most amazing beauty.
 Guilin is a must see!

 Day 24 - Longsheng Day ExcursionMeals: Breakfast, Lunch, Dinner